Blocks are a way to form labeled content groups in order to help you establish hierarchy and context within Ditto projects.

 We've often seen teams use blocks as a way to transition over from using copy docs.

-There are two ways to create a block: one using drag and drop, and the other using an existing multi-selection.
+There are two ways to create a block: using an existing multi-selection, or by creating an empty block and dragging and dropping.

 Mouse over any frame in your project and click the "New Block" button at the top-right corner of a frame.
 This will create a new block in your frame, which you can label!
 (Don't worry, you can rename your block at any time.)